pelegsch666/css-playground-client/README.md

 ## Features requests

-- Add a "restart button" to each level
-- Add a "next level" button to each level
-- Add a "previous level" button to each level
 - Add a "random level" button to each level
-- Add a navigation system to the levels
 - Add CSS snippets to the levels that will update automatically
 - Add a "copy to clipboard" button to the CSS snippets
 - Add option to change the User shape with code
-- Add instructions to all the properties in the levels
-- Add counter to the increment/decrement buttons
 - Add audio FX
 - Add music to the levels
-- Improve the UI styles
 - Add a "time" mode

 ---